KyrosDev/PasswordReminder-Py/README.md

 <h1>Next Update</h1>
 <p>
-a next update will be compatibility with windows.
+A next update will be compatibility with windows.
 For the uninitiated this program only works on linux.</p>